fabric/fabric/doc/site/user_guide.md

 fabfiles.
 However, to get the full potential out of Fabric, we also need to know how to configure it.

+### The `@hosts` decorator

+So far, we have specified the hosts we intend to connect to, by setting the `config.fab_hosts` variable.
+When we wanted to override this setting, we always had to define a command that proactively set that variable.

+This way of re-specifying the `fab_hosts` variable doesn't really scale very well beyond the simplest cases.
+As the need of switching between different set of hosts increases, it also becomes increasingly error prone to remember to run the right set-these-hosts commands all the time.

+**TBD**

 ### Variables

 We saw in the "Getting connected" section above, that we can use a notation